CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2023-11-28-shrinking-the-scheduler.markdown

 This also means that the scheduler is untrusted for confidentiality or integrity of anything other than futex words (which are 32-bit integers and so cannot hold pointers).
 It no longer tracks any state for message queues and so a compromised scheduler can't leak the contents of message-queue messages.

+A follow-on PR then updated how thread IDs are accessed, shrinking the scheduler further to 3,904 bytes.
+Even combined with the message queue library and compartment, and the event group library, this now adds up to 8,304 bytes: less than the total size of the scheduler when we started.
+The total code size has shrunk, the size of the TCB for availability has shrunk a lot, and now the damage that an vulnerability in the event group or message-queue code can do is severely limited.